 The upside down mode is also very useful for motorised systems, very easily installed, only requirement is for a horizontal pole in the base bracket, the zero reference position setting is done in an instant with an elevation guide which should result in good signal levels at limit settings.
 To obtain this reference elevation go to any website or app lke dishpointer, select the satellite at 0.8 west, put in you latitude and longitude details and the elevation will be given.
 If you have a computer programme for the elevation calculation you can ask for an imagiary satellite at 0.1 degrees west.
 The larger dish behind the 80cm motorised unit is a 1.2M test rig looking at Arabsat 26E to check frame rigidity and wind resistance over a long period of time as the dish flexes easily, hence the storm bars which are just visible.

 To make the elevation adjustment easier, an indicator has been designed which can either sit on the face of the dish or the LNB arm and the indicating pointer gives a direct signal elevation reading irrespective of the slope of the terrain.
 The guide which sits on the dish face can be used with a slight rotational adjustment on both UPTURNED and NORMAL mode dishes.
 This shows how easy it is to make using a school protractor (the larger the better) with a junior hacksaw blade cut to size with a pointed end as an indicator mounted at the compass focus.
-Full instruction will be posted later.
 For normal mode setups the dial is rotated by 45 degrees to an alternative position.
 Full details on how to make this guide are now available on the CHARTS & PLANS section of this website.

 Another useful aid is a set of 11 hardboard triangles each with a base